Skip to content

 Statues on the facade of Palais Garnier

 On the east façade, mirroring the Pavillon de l’Empereur, is the Pavillon des Abonnés.
-It was designed to allow visitors to get off their carriages and enter directly to the building.
-This pavillon has two matching obelisks at each side of its entrance.
+It was designed so visitors could get off their carriages and enter directly into the building.
+This pavilion has two matching obelisks at each side of its entrance.

 Inside Opera Palais Garnier

 The most prominent feature of the interior of this majestic opera house is the Grand Staircase.
-A fabulous staircase was weaved using white marble and infused with green and red marble, then the main staircase is divided into two staircases leading up to the Grand Foyer.
+Weaved a fabulous staircase using white marble infused with green and red marble.
+The main staircase is divided into two staircases leading up to the Grand Foyer.
 Four grand works of painting decorate the ceiling above the grand staircase, finished just the day before the opera’s grand opening.

 The Grand Staircase of Palais Garnier